dogshoes/gotenna-notes/README.md

 ### Batt Command

 Get information about the battery.
+Issuing the command as `battery` works just as well, but this could be due to the cli ignoring extraneous trailing characters.
+The values this command gives are sometimes wonky, so several readings should be taken any outliers should be discarded.

 ```
 [541125] goTenna> batt